Sammidysam/StudyHelper/README.md

 make
 </pre>

 Simple as that.

-The Windows binaries will be on my website eventually, and when so I will put the download links here.
+Compiling prerequisites:
+- json-c
+- json-c-devel